 AWP does not have a list of Qualified professionals.
 Due to the wide range of professionals that may be applicable to the many different types of projects that are eligible under this program, it’s best to verify with the professional you are working with to confirm whether they are qualified to do the work.

 Eligible participants are encouraged to visit professional association websites to search for Qualified Professionals who can provide professional consultative services specific to the needs of the proposed projects.
-For example, Engineers and Geoscientists of British Columbia (EGBC), and British Columbia Institute of Agrologists (BCIA).
+For example, the Irrigation Industry Association of British Columbia (IIABC), the Engineers and Geoscientists of British Columbia (EGBC), and British Columbia Institute of Agrologists (BCIA).

 Please note: It is the professional ethics and responsibility of Qualified Professionals to make judgements in determining if their area of expertise (or area of practice) is best suited to contribute to the project.